rpcgen [-a] [-A] [-b] [-C] [-D name [= value]] [-i size] [-I [-K seconds]] [-L] [-M] [-N] [- T] [-v] [-Y pathname] infile

 rpcgen can also generate sample client and server files that can be customized to suit a particular application.
 The –Sc, –Ss, and –Sm options generate sample client, server and makefile, respectively.
 The –a option generates all files, including sample files.
 If the infile is proto.x, then the client side sample file is written to proto_client.c, the server side sample file to proto_server.c and the sample makefile to makefile.proto.

-The server created can be started both by the port monitors (for example, inetd or listen) or by itself.
+The server created can be started both by the port monitors (for example, inetd) or by itself.
 When it is started by a port monitor, it creates servers only for the transport for which the file descriptor 0 was passed.
 The name of the transport must be specified by setting up the environment variable PM_TRANSPORT.
 When the server generated by rpcgen is executed, it creates server handles for all the transports specified in the NETPATH environment variable, or if it is unset, it creates server handles for all the visible transports from the /etc/netconfig file.
 Note: the transports are chosen at run time and not at compile time.
 When the server is self-started, it backgrounds itself by default.
 A special define symbol RPC_SVC_FG can be used to run the server process in foreground.